 LiDAR SLAM Vs Vision SLAM

-One of the major topic discussed in autonomous vehicle is LiDAR SLAM Vs Vision SLAM.
-Below is the comparison :
+One of the major topics discussed in autonomous vehicles is LiDAR SLAM vs vision SLAM.
+Below is the comparison:

 Sensor Fusion in Autonomous Vehicle

-Modern autonomous vehicles rarely depends on single sensor, instead they use :
+Modern autonomous vehicles rarely depend on a single sensor; instead, they use the following:

 - LiDAR